Covington Georgia and Newton County Salvation Army.

 Other service available in Covington is the Donation Center and Family Service Office.
 This resource may be able to help individuals and families with obtaining financial assistance for past-due rent, utility, and mortgage payments.
 People with no or limited health insurance may be able to obtain prescription medication assistance for the uninsured.
 Most of the financial aid is only offered to people with an eviction or disconnection notice, or medications are offered in life threatening situations.
 Locate a comprehensive listing of low income programs.

-There is also a clothes closet and food pantry at the location.
+There is also a clothes closet and free food pantry at the location.
 The food pantry may have some free groceries and perishable supplies for the needy, while the clothing closet may offer items such as winter coats, work uniforms, or clothes for school.
 The Salvation Army will also have information on government programs such as food stamps or WIC.
+All of these are part of the larger assistance programs for free food.

 Holiday assistance is also a priority for the Covington location.
 Roughly 500 low income families with children receive support every year from the program.
 Some of the programs and aid offered includes turkeys for the Community Thanksgiving Dinner, hot meals for Christmas, and gifts for children.
 Another resource, while not holiday related, is the Salvation Army will also sponsor about 25 children from Newton County Georgia to attend Camp Grandview.
 This is a weeklong camp for girls and boys that range in age from 7 to 12.